 As the sun began to set we went back inside to have dessert, which I made.
 I wanted to bake something that would suit the theme and saw that the Czechs use poppy seeds in some of their baked goods.
 So I combined those with a recipe I recently found on the blog ‘A Spoonful of Sugar’, here, for Lemon Bundt Cake.
 I made the recipe exactly as written however added a quarter of a cup of poppy seeds to the flour mixture.
 I also made the glaze a lot thinner than the original recipe, not really on purpose, but we all liked the way it turned out, not overly sweet.
 I’ll be making that one again.
 Andrea told me that a kind of traditional Czech cake, shaped in a ring like that, is called a Babovka.

 Until now I have always kept track of the years of different friendships to myself and in my journals because I’ve always noted when I’ve met interesting people.
-(The day I first met Nick is marked with a little heart at the top right of the entry in that year’s journal, which I would have put there either the day of or shortly after.)
-But now I realized that it is just as important to honour the anniversaries of friendships just as it is a union with a man, because heck, life can always use another reason to celebrate.
+(The day I first met Nick on a blind date is marked with a little heart at the top right of the entry in my journal, which I would have put there either the day of or shortly after, so I sensed right from the beginning that he was the one for me!)
+But now I realized that it is just as important to honour the anniversaries of friendships just as it is a union with a mate, because heck, life can always use another reason to celebrate!

 Thanks for checking out what we’ve been up to,